-So does a burr grinder need new burrs?
-Well yes, actually – but probably not as soon as you’d expect!
+So when does a burr grinder need new burrs?
+Well, actually – probably not as soon as you’d expect!

 What is the expected lifespan of a burr set?